Go to Reviews.org US Edition

-All Apple TV Plus movies ranked from best to worst
+The best Apple TV Plus movies to watch in Australia

 Quality over quantity is an old adage that Apple seemingly embraces with both hands when it comes to its movie line-up on the Apple TV Plus streaming service.
-Normally, our lists of the best movies on Netflix or the best movies on Stan are a selection rather than a breakdown of the entire library.
+Normally, our lists of the best movies on Netflix, best movies on Amazon Prime, or the best movies on Stan are a selection rather than a breakdown a good chunk of the entire library.

 Best movie on Apple TV Plus

 Apple made a wise move when it swooped in to nab the distribution rights for Greyhound because it’s a solid World War II flick, so long as you have a vibrant 4K TV to properly display an abundance of night-time scenes.
 Greyhound sees Tom Hanks once again donning a captain’s hat, this time ship captain, as he’s tasked with protecting a supply convoy that’s being mercilessly stalked by Nazi submarines.

 At a tight 90-minute running time, Greyhound doesn’t waste a lot of time getting into the swing of things.
 And when those U-boats are first spotted, it’s effectively a relentless chase film to the end credits, admirably steered by the always-reliable Hanks and some tense action set pieces.